Combretum indicum: Description

+The flowers are tubular, consisting of oblong petals 6–8 mm long.
+They are fragrant and have long receptacles to adapt for pollinators with long tongues.

-The flowers change in colour with age and it is thought that this is a strategy to gather more pollinators.
-The flower is initially white and opens at dusk.
-This attracts hawkmoths with long tongues for pollination.
-On the second day it turns pink and on the third it turns red attracting day flying bees and birds.
+They change in colour with age and it is thought that this is a strategy to gather more pollinators.
+The flower is initially white and opens at dusk to attract hawkmoths.
+On the second day it turns pink, and on the third it turns red attracting day flying bees and birds.
 The flower also changes from a horizontal orientation to a drooping pose.

+The 30 to 35 mm long fruit is dark brown, ellipsoidal and has five stiff and prominent wings.
+The seed tastes like almond or coconut when mature.

+The plant blooms all year long in warm regions (Combretum indicum is a vigorous climber, and can be found flowering throughout the year if the temperature remains high enough and enough water is available.)

 Potential toxicity

 The seeds of this and related species, Quisqualis fructus and Q. chinensis, contain the chemical quisqualic acid, which is an agonist for the AMPA receptor, a kind of glutamate receptor in the brain.
 The chemical is linked to excitotoxicity (cell death).
-The seeds have been used for treating roundworm and pinworm.
+The seeds have been used for treating roundworm and pinworm infections.
 It is toxic to the parasite and kills it in the digestive tract.

 History

 Dr John Ivor Murray sent a sample of the "nuts" to the Museum of Economic Botany in Edinburgh in 1861, with a note that they were "used by the Chinese for worms" and a description of the means of preparation and dosage.

+This species was previously known as Quisqualis indicum but was reclassified along with 6 other Quisqualis species.